criblio/helm-charts/common_docs/EXTRA_EXAMPLES.md

 ## Using extraConfigMapMounts <a name="extraConfigmapMounts"></a>
 _Availability: logstream-workergroup and logstream-leader_

-The `extraConfigmapMounts` option allows you to mount a `ConfigMap` object within a pod.
+Use `extraConfigmapMounts` to mount a `ConfigMap` object within a pod.
 It takes a list of maps to define each `ConfigMap` you wish to mount.
 It uses a subset of the fields that you'd normally use in a `volumeMount`.
 Fields:

 <dl>
 <dt>name</dt>